maria-hampel/hpc-workspace-v2/admin-guide.md

 #### `default`

-Important option, this determines which workspace location to use if not otherwise specified.
+Important mandantory option, this determines which workspace location to use if not otherwise specified.

 If there is more than one workspace location (i.e. more than one entry in `workspaces`), then the location specified here will be used for all workspaces by all users.
 A user may still manually choose the location with ```-F```.

-#### `duration`
+#### `duration`, `maxduration`

-Maximum lifetime in days of a workspace, can be overwritten in each workspace location specific section.
+Maximum lifetime in days of a workspace, can be overwritten in each filesystem location specific section.

 #### `durationdefault`